A00456571/coding-patterns-practice/Fruit Into Baskets/README.md

 Space Complexity#
 The algorithm runs in constant space O(1) as there can be a maximum of three types of fruits stored in the frequency map.

-# Heading 1 #Attempt 3 - specific to 2 baskets
+# #Attempt 3 - specific to 2 baskets
 Better soln(On ,O1)
 Loop all fruit c in tree,
 Note that a and b are the last two different types of fruit that we met,